-I consider these my “fall” chocolate chip cookies because of the beautiful golden hue of the butterscotch morsels, it resembles a fall color and the pop so beautifully in these cookies.
+I like to consider these "fall" chocolate chip cookies because of the beautiful golden hue of the butterscotch morsels, it resembles an autumn-ish hue and the pop beautifully in these cookies.
 Another great fall cookie featuring these yummy butterscotch chips : pumpkin butterscotch cookies.

 Chocolate Chip Butterscotch Cookies

 - 2 and ½ cups All Purpose Flour

 - 1 teaspoon Cornstarch

 - 1 teaspoon Baking Soda